Mark-MDO47/ArduinoClass/02_PersistenceOfVision/Part_A/README.md

 The reason I want to use all 8 LEDs is to make sure they all work.
 The reason I use different numbers of the three colors is so we can tell in one experiment if we have the right color order in the 3-byte color command.

+## Wiring
-Once you have made these changes, connect up the LED stick and try it out.
+Connect up the LED stick and try it out.
 Remember:
 - red wire is for 5 Volts from Arduino to LED stick (VCC)
 - black wire is for Ground between Arduino and LED stick (GND)
 - white wire is for serial_data output from Arduino to LED stick (IN)